 Instalab

-See whether your immune system reacts to goat milk, an answer a standard cow's milk allergy test cannot give you.
+See whether your immune system reacts to goat milk, especially if cow milk has already triggered problems.

 Should you take a Goat Milk IgE test?